 And just in case you haven't noticed, here a close-up of Carl's new shoes in full action:

 Zack really got a baptism of wind in the very challenging conditions, but he held it together, and managed to get out of a few tricky situations without causing a crash.
 Well done, Zack!
-Talking of tricky situations, I had to face one myself midway through our 3-(wo)man scratch routine .... all of a sudden, the kite I was flying seemed to implode.
+Talking of tricky situations, I had to face one myself midway through our 3-(wo)man scratch display .... all of a sudden, the kite I was flying seemed to implode.
 I half-felt, half-heard something snap and immediately the kite lost its shape and became really hard to fly.
 At the time, I didn't know what broke, but something definitely did!
 The moment it happened I remembered Chris Goff flying at Portsmouth with a broken leading edge.
-Don't get me wrong; as a mere mortal, I'm not trying to compare myself to Chris, but I did make a snap decision to try and keep flying, and see whether I could complete the routine.
+Don't get me wrong; as a mere mortal, I'm not trying to compare myself to Chris, but I did make a snap decision to try and keep flying, and see whether I could complete the display.
 And yes, I could, and I was pretty chuffed about it.
-If you're wondering what actually happened, one of the lower spreaders half-snapped close to the t-piece ...
+A video of most of the "Flying Fish ft Zack" display (credit: Zack's mother), can be found here; see if you can spot when my kite breaks ...
+By the way, if you're wondering what actually happened, one of the lower spreaders half-snapped close to the t-piece ...

 More pictures of the day are here, though I didn't really have time to take many pictures.
-Besides flying ourselves, and crewing for Team Spectrum, we also did three interviews; two for local media, and one for a 2nd year student doing a BA in Film and Television.
+Besides flying ourselves, and crewing for Team Spectrum, we also did three interviews.
+One for a 2nd year student doing a project for her BA in Film and Television: